VAT is payable on importation of goods or removal of goods from Bond on goods that attract VAT. VAT may be deferred in certain instances.

 - Mining purposes on a registered mining location as defined in the Mines and Minerals Act[Chapter 21:05]; or

-- Agricultural purposes (including spare parts required for the purpose of maintaining of refurbishing such plant, equipment or machinery);
+- Agricultural purposes (including spare parts required for the purpose of maintaining or refurbishing such plant, equipment or machinery);

 - The aviation industry (including spare parts required for the purpose of maintaining or refurbishing aircraft and such plant, equipment or machinery);

-- Equipment and / machinery for use in medical sector.
+- Equipment and / machinery for use in the medical sector.